 CHANGING THE PHP VERSION

-QTH.com servers support multiple versions of PHP.
-To change the PHP version used for your account, follow these steps:
+QTH.com servers allow you to easily change the version of PHP that your hosting account uses.
+To upgrade or downgrade the PHP version used for your account, follow these steps:

 - Log in to cPanel.